Zanzigzan/CPSC-2350-group-project/README.md

 ## Features

-- Natural translation in 5 languages (English, )
+- Natural translation in 5 languages: English, Chinese (Simplified), French, German, Japanese, Spanish
 - Upload files for translation
 - Automatic language detection of files
-- Generate texts for translation
+- Generate texts for translation (*NOTE: not available in English*)
 - Customize difficulty of generated text
 - Quiz to practice vocabulary using words from the translated text